buildpacks/rfcs/text/0000-pack-build-process-flag.md

 This adds another flag to an already crowded list of flags available for `pack build`.
 Once `project.toml` lands, `pack` users will have another way to do this.

+`CNB_PROCESS_TYPE` is a CNB spcific thing, so it may not be obvious to users when inspecting the image.

 # Alternatives
 [alternatives]: #alternatives

+- `pack build --default-process` sets `Cmd` in the OCI Image.
+Though this may be more intuitive to non CNB users, but processes are a CNB concept so it may not make sense as a `Cmd`.
+This also does not require us to change the precedence relationship between `CNB_PROCESS_TYPE` and `Cmd`.
+If `Cmd` is set, setting `CNB_PROCESS_TYPE` will do nothing.
 - Wait for `project.toml`
 - Use `Dockerfile` or other container tooling to override the `Cmd` field in the OCI image